Skip to main content

 • Missing cwobject permission: Ensure your organization access policy grants cwobject:CreateAccessKeySAML to the WIF role.
 This permission is required for the assertion exchange to succeed.

-• Assertion validity: Ensure the assertion is signed by your IdP and the signature validates against the X.509 certificate in your WIF configuration.
+• Assertion validity: Ensure your IdP signs the assertion and that the signature validates against the X.509 certificate in your WIF configuration.

 • Config ID: Verify you’re using the correct Config ID from your WIF configuration.

-• Timing: Ensure the assertion is not expired (NotOnOrAfter) and is not being used before NotBefore.
+• Timing: Ensure the assertion isn’t expired (NotOnOrAfter) and isn’t used before NotBefore.

 Assertion exchange succeeds but S3 operations return AccessDenied